ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-09-03-Atlas-VPN-0Day.md

 # AtlasVPN Response (or Lack Thereof)
 In the original reddit post, EM8 claims they tried to contact AtlasVPN about the issue but received “no answer” and saw “[no] signs of a bug bounty programme”.
-In fact, the response was so lacking and the fact that the security “suck[ed] so massively” that they found it “hard to believe this is a bug rather than a backdoor”.
+In fact, the response was so lacking and the fact that the security “suck[ed] so massively” they found it “hard to believe this is a bug rather than a backdoor”.

 Yikes.

-Hopefully Atlas will fix the exploit with the same speed as NordVPN.
+Hopefully Atlas will address the exploit with the same speed as NordVPN.
 So only 18 months to go.

 [^footnote1]: [https://www.thevpnexperts.com/research/why-vpn-usage-is-on-the-surge/](https://www.thevpnexperts.com/research/why-vpn-usage-is-on-the-surge/)
 [^footnote2]: [https://www.comparitech.com/vpn/reviews/atlas-vpn-review/](https://www.comparitech.com/vpn/reviews/atlas-vpn-review/)